Gerhard-Vienna/Pico-LibModbus/README.md

 ```
 and comment / uncomment as required!

+# Debug Output
+General debug output can be enabled using the modbus_set_debug() function.
+In-depth debugging output for the Pico-W can be enabled at compile time using the PICO_TCP_DEBUG compiler flag.
+Tests for "situations that should never occur"  can also be enabled at compile time using the PICO_TCP_ASSERT compiler flag.

 # Technical Details
 Pico-LibModbus uses lwIP in NO_SYS mode with callbacks as TCP/IP stack. (/savannah.nongnu.org/projects/lwip)